cmusatyalab/opendiamond-scope/README.md

 # Building from source

-The build depends on SWIG and OpenSSL to build the M2Crypto dependency, the following command will install this on a Debian/Ubuntu based system.

-    sudo apt install swig libssl-dev

 For development, a consistent development environment is managed with poetry.
 If you are developing locally it is recommended to set up pre-commit git hooks.